VLP: A Survey on Vision-Language Pre-training: Pre-training Objectives

 \subsection{Masked Language Modeling}

-Masked language modeling (MLM), which was first proposed by Talylor~\shortcite{taylor1953cloze} in the literature, is widely known because the BERT model adapted it as a novel pre-training task.
-MLM in VLP models is similar to MLM in pre-training language models (PLMs) but predicts the masked textual tokens not only by the rest of the textual tokens but also by the visual tokens.
+Masked language modeling (MLM), which was first proposed by Talylor~\cite{taylor1953cloze} in the literature, is widely known because the BERT model adapted it as a novel pre-training task.
+To model language conditioned on vision, MLM in VLP models is similar to MLM in pre-training language models (PLMs) but predicts the masked textual tokens not only by the rest of the textual tokens but also by the visual tokens.
 Empirically, VLP models following BERT randomly mask each textual input token with probability 15\% and replace the masked one by using a special token \texttt{[MASK]} 80\% of the time, a random textual token 10\% of the time and the original token 10\% of the time to perform masking.
+The formal definition is as follows: